cscheid/cscheid.net/advice/students.md

 your contents with the university machines, or run Arq, or *something*.
 I will ask you about your backups.

-# requests
+# Requests

 It's an integral part of my job to help you succeed.
 You should ask me about anything you feel comfortable asking.
 Still, here's some things to keep in mind.

-## recommendation letters
+## Recommendation Letters

 Good recommendation letters are tremendously important for your success, and I'll be happy to write them for you.
 But know that bad recommendation letters hurt more than good recommendation letters help.
 I can only give you a good recommendation letter if we have worked together in the past.
 Also, recommendation letters take time to write!
-I would prefer that you tell me about the letter a month in advance, possibly more.
-You should still reach out to me if you're short on time, but you should have a backup plan in that case.
+Tell me about the letter *at least* a month in advance, possibly more, ideally more than three months.

+Your performance in a course is visible from your transcript, and so a good recommendation letter must include content that is independent of your performance in a course.
+That means that if you want a good recommendation letter, you should expect to work with me in an independent project (or be willing to work with one of my graduate students in one of their projects).
+With six months of advance time, we can come up with a plan for the contents of a good letter (which will change depending on your professional goals, and will involve work on your part!).
+With one month of advance time, it's often too late.

 <br/><br/><br/>